Flashpoint Xplor 300 Pro TTL R2 review: Impressive power in a small package

 Box jump

 It was extremely dark by the time we shot this, so the Xplor 300 Pro was set to relatively high power.
-It was still fast enough to freeze action.
+It was fast enough to freeze action.
 Stan Horaczek

 The back of the strobe hosts a number of buttons and dials to help you dial in your settings.
 It’s a standard set of buttons accompanied by a very readable LCD display.
 I typically control the flash directly from the transmitter mounted on top of the camera.
 But, changing your settings directly on the monolight itself doesn’t take much of a learning curve.

-If you’re not using a transmitter, you can opt for a 3.5mm direct cable connection or use of the optical sensors that will fire the flash when they see another strobe go off.
+If you’re not using a transmitter, you can opt for a 3.5mm direct cable connection or use one of the optical sensors that will fire the flash when they see another strobe go off.
 Again, these worked as they should, which is good because transmitter batteries tend to die at the least convenient times.

 Battery life